Koku-Stacks/contracts/koku/README.md

 ## Development environment

 It is adivisable to use VSCode for editing Clarity smart contracts, as this is the text editor officially supported by the Clarity language server (https://github.com/hirosystems/clarity-lsp).
 Once VSCode is installed, add the extension `Clarity for Visual Studio Code` to it.
+Another useful extension is `Rainbow Brackets`, as Clarity is a LISP language.

 Tests are based on the `clarinet` unit test framework, which is powered by `deno`.
 So, in order to have a good editor support for writing them, add the `Deno` extension to VSCode, which depends on a proper installation of `deno`.
 A `deno` binary can be downloaded from the releases section of its github page (https://github.com/denoland/deno).